← All writing

 The convergence with linear attention

-Once you accept the matrix view, the mid-2020s "linear attention zoo" reads as choices about how to parameterise the same semi-separable structure.
+Once you accept the matrix view, the mid-2020s linear-attention variants read as choices about how to parameterise the same semi-separable structure.
 RetNet (2023) and GLA (2023) are gated linear attention.
 DeltaNet (2024) adds an error-correcting update rule (write the new key only after subtracting what the state already predicts).
-Gated DeltaNet (Dec 2024) glues the delta rule to a Mamba-style forget gate and is the bridge paper — it lives equally well in both lineages.
+Gated DeltaNet (Dec 2024) glues the delta rule to a Mamba-style forget gate and is the bridge paper (it lives equally well in both lineages).
 Kimi Linear / KDA (Oct 2025) gives the gate per-channel resolution, the way Mamba-1 does for selectivity.
 Different camps, same structural neighbourhood.

 The cultures still publish in different venues (the SSM crowd around state-space papers, the linear-attention crowd in attention-as-a-kernel territory) but the math merged.
 The recurrence and the matmul are two views of the same map, and which one you ship is a kernel decision, not an architecture decision.